 Most long-term practitioners or yogis will admit that it really starts to get good when you incorporate meditation and find the ability to direct the mind.
 The mind is, after all, a good follower but not a good leader.

 Meditation can help us access the higher states of consciousness where we can perceive beyond fear.
 This state is what all of the yoga helps us work towards.
 It helps us see the inter-connectedness of all of life and how our energy is a part of that web.

-Related Article: A Yoga Flow To Become Present
+Related article: A Yoga Flow for Body Acceptance